 While driving around town nowadays you may have noticed more and more electric vehicles (EVs) on the roads, and you are not alone.
-Xcel Energy has also taken notice and is now looking to expand their services to support the growth of the EV market.
+Xcel Energy has also taken notice and is now looking to expand its services to support the growth of the EV market.

 Xcel has proposed a pilot to build out charging infrastructure to support both public charging ports and charging ports for business or government vehicle fleets.
 Because the pilot will be paid for by Xcel’s electricity customers, it must be approved by the Minnesota Public Utilities Commission.
 Xcel says the proposed pilot would cost ratepayers $25 million, though the impact on rates would be small.